Washington DC CMMC Compliance Experts

 Distributed workforces are the norm across the National Capital Region, and remote access configurations are a consistent gap in formal assessments.
 NIST 800-171 requirements around access control, session management, and endpoint protection apply regardless of where employees are working.

-How We Structure Engagements for DC Metro Contractors
+How We Structure Projects for DC Metro Contractors

-We scope every engagement before quoting it.
-DC-area contractors vary significantly in complexity — a 20-person policy advisory firm with a single CUI-bearing program is a different engagement than a 200-person systems integrator managing multiple active DoD contracts.
+We scope every project before quoting it.
+DC-area contractors vary significantly in complexity: a 20-person policy advisory firm with a single CUI-bearing program is a different project than a 200-person systems integrator managing multiple active DoD contracts.
 The initial assessment establishes your CUI boundary, maps your current controls, and produces a remediation plan with effort estimates.
 Contact us for an estimate scoped to your environment and timeline.

-• Phase 4 — Assessment Preparation: Pre-assessment evidence review, documentation completeness check, and staff interview preparation so your organization is in the best possible position when the C3PAO engagement begins.
+• Phase 4: Assessment Preparation: Pre-assessment evidence review, documentation completeness check, and staff interview preparation so your organization is in the best possible position when the C3PAO project begins.

 Contractors who have achieved certification and need to sustain their cybersecurity compliance posture across ongoing program work can review our managed IT services for ongoing monitoring, policy maintenance, and support for annual self-assessments and triennial reassessments.